 - Do not leave lights on in an area of the building that’s not in use;

-- Consider installing timers and/or or passive infrared (movement) detectors (PIRs) in toilets; daylight and occupancy sensors (DOSs) in entrances; there should be a timed overrun for any fan in a toilet that’s controlled by the light switch;
+- There should be a timed overrun for any fan in a toilet that’s controlled by the light switch;

-- Regularly clean light bulbs and fittings – as well as windows and skylights – to allow as much light in as possible.
+- Periodically clean light bulbs and fittings – as well as windows and skylights – to allow as much light in as possible.

 Floodlighting of church buildings has become popular.
-This can consume large amounts of energy, contribute to so-called ‘light pollution’ and be expensive to run.
+This can consume large amounts of energy, contribute to ‘light pollution’ and be expensive to run.

 The congregation needs to have a serious debate, involving the local community and the Council too, about the environmental impacts as well as any amenity benefits.